Ron Rivera harps on positives but can’t ignore Washington’s persistent mistakes

 Jones, however, proved to be the more consistent threat on the ground.

-On an earlier play in the first quarter, Jones saw Landon Collins rush from the left edge of the line, and as the safety approached, Jones scrambled wide for what turned into a 48-yard run after a Giants penalty.
-Collins slide too far down and was unable to pivot upfield in time to slow Jones.
+On an earlier play in the first quarter, Jones saw Landon Collins rush from the left edge of the line, and as the safety approached, Jones scrambled wide for what turned into a 46-yard run after a Giants penalty.
+Collins slid too far down and was unable to pivot upfield in time to slow Jones.

 The Giants had 77 rushing yards in the first quarter alone.